-The experience of Belgium may provide same insight of what could have happened if Italy had been better positioned in 2007 in terms of public finances and structural features.
-In 2007 net borrowing in Belgium was virtually nil - it had been close to zero in most years of the previous decade - and public debt amounted to 84 per cent of GDP (Figure 12), having fallen by 38 percentage points with respect to 1997 (when, at 122 per cent, it was 5 percentage points of GDP above that of Italy).
+The experience of Belgium gives some indirect support to these arguments.
+In 2007 net borrowing was virtually nil - it had been close to zero in most years of the previous decade - and public debt amounted to 84 per cent of GDP (Figure 12), having fallen by 38 percentage points with respect to 1997 (when, at 122 per cent, it was 5 percentage points of GDP above that of Italy).
 The growth performance in the decade 1998-2007 had been also fairly good; at 2.4 per cent on average it did not signal any serious structural weaknesses of the economy.
 Those initial conditions - close to those Italy might have enjoyed had it implemented the fiscal adjustment and the structural reforms in time - allowed Belgium to react to the global crisis by introducing sizeable stimulus actions in 2009, which brought the deficit for that year to 5.5 per cent of GDP, close to the level of Italy.
 While the pace of consolidation was broadly similar in the two countries in 2010-11, Belgium was largely unscathed by the sovereign debt crisis (Figure 12), avoiding most of its negative effects on domestic credit markets, and it did not have to step up the fiscal adjustment in the second half of 2011, unlike Italy.
-Belgian GDP is assessed to remain broadly unchanged in 2012-13 (European Commission, 2013), against a fall of over 3.5 per cent in Italy.
+Indeed, with a fiscal restraint about half the size of that of Italy, Belgian GDP is assessed to remain broadly unchanged in 2012-13 (European Commission, 2013), against a fall of over 3.5 per cent in Italy.